Unveiling Light-Quark Yukawa Flavor Structure via Dihadron Fragmentation at Lepton Colliders

 To isolate this transverse-spin effect and disentangle the flavor dependence of the Yukawa couplings, we consider events in which one of the final-state partons fragments into a dihadron while the recoiling parton produces a single hadron.
 In the center-of-mass frame (c.m.), the process is

-where the hadrons $h_1$, $h_2$, and $h^\prime$ carry large energies.
+where the momenta of the corresponding particles are indicated in parentheses.
+The hadrons $h_1$, $h_2$, and $h^\prime$ carry large energies.
 The pair $(h_1,h_2)$ is required to be collimated and well separated from $h^\prime$, ensuring that it originates from the fragmentation of a single parton while $h^\prime$ identifies the recoiling parton.
 This topology provides a clean projection of the quark transverse spin, and the identity of the tagging hadron $h^\prime$ provides flavor discrimination among light-quark Yukawa couplings.

 To characterize the dihadron kinematics, we construct a local coordinate system based on the combined momentum $P_h = p_1+p_2$.
 The axes are defined as

 The transverse vector $\bm{R}_T$ is the projection of the relative momentum $R^\mu=(p_1^\mu-p_2^\mu)/2$ onto the $\hat{x}-\hat{y}$ plane and defines the azimuthal angle $\phi_R$, as illustrated in Fig.~\ref{Fig:Geo}.
 We further introduce $q_\ell=\ell+\ell^\prime$ and define the kinematic invariants,